vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

   - `name`: optional str team name
   - `team_url`: optional str of a link to a team forum, discord, etc.
   - `avatar_url`: optional str of a link to an image to be used as the teams avatar
+  - `closed`: optional bool, defines whether a team is accepting new members

 ```protobuf
 message UpdateReferralSet